 The course selection process for each school year begins in February.
 Students are expected to give careful consideration to the courses chosen during the Course Selection Process.
 When a student selects a course, s/he is making a

 "reservation" which drives the creation of the Master Schedule.
 The Program of Studies was designed to assist students and parents with exploring options and planning a course of study.
 Please review this document prior to the Course Planning Conference.

 As part of the Scheduling process, you may be asked to complete a form to initiate a specific request.
 Here are the different forms you may need.
 All are fillable PDFs and can be emailed to your counselor upon completion.
 Be sure to have a conversation about your scheduling requests with your counselor before completing any form.

 School Counselors meet with each student individually to assist with planning an appropriately rigorous course of study.
 The meetings run approximately 15-20 minutes in length and parents are welcome to attend.
-Conference dates and times are pre-scheduled by the counselor and can be located in Genesis > Conferences Tab.
+Conference dates and times are scheduled by the student/parent in the following manner:

 It is essential that all students plan a high school educational program that best prepares them for higher education.
 To that end, we recommended that all students take the most rigorous coursework they are prepared to handle.
 Graduation requirements will provide a solid foundation, but students should always look to go above and beyond those requirements, taking additional academic course work to enhance preparedness.

 Students should plan to take at least 5 academic courses each year in the core content areas (language arts, science, mathematics, social studies and world language).
 College admission counselors will expect a student’s high school records to show academic rigor, quality of academic performance and participation in extra-curricular activities and community service.